 So, free lesson for you, the reader.
 It’s usually better to make it obvious when you intend to form a compound meaning from two or more words.
 Life is so much easier when you read a passage and separate terms stand out.

-Because I'm generally a curious detail-oriented person, I like scratching beneath the surface to discover more about most things – and in this case the meanings and intentions of terms used in the industry.
-The benefit is not just for my own clarity and enrichment, but for you interested readers and all those I interact with in this industry.
+Because I'm generally a curious detail-oriented person, I like scratching beneath the surface to discover more about most things – and in this case the meanings and intentions of terms used in the fitness industry.
+The benefit is not just for my own clarity and enrichment, but for you interested readers and all those I interact with.

 Your answer is as good as mine.

-It seems like we, as wellness coaches and health and fitness professionals, work more like the way tropical fish move about in an aquarium than synchronized swimmers would travel through water.
+It seems like us wellness coaches and health and fitness professionals work more like the way tropical fish move about in an aquarium than synchronized swimmers would travel through water.
 My take is that whether independent, governmental, global or private – health and fitness will continue to have its grey areas in what the standard of excellence and degree of acceptance is.

-My hope is that the list will contribute towards the integrity of this Site, as well as provide the necessary clarity for you to better understand and enjoy your sojourn here with me – or indeed to be helpful to you in whatever other health and fitness endeavors you may have.
+My hope is that the list will contribute towards the integrity of this Site, providing clarity for you to better understand and enjoy your sojourn here with me – or indeed to be helpful to you in whatever other health and fitness endeavors you may have.

 Al (short for Alexandra/Alexander) is my gender-neutral avatar.
 A busy professional who struggles to balance healthy habits with a livelihood, family and social commitments, and almost always ends up forfeiting fitness at the cost of failing health.

 A desired or improved state-of-health and well-being with increased stress-coping skills and the ability to efficiently perform aspects of physical activity, sport or leisure occupations.